CmdMayank/CareerPivot/PROJECT_CONTEXT.md

 Suggestions, feedback, and ideas are always welcome.

-If you'd like to contribute:
+To contribute:

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Commit your changes
-4. Submit a pull request
+4. Open a pull request

 ---

 ## ⭐ Support

-If you found this project interesting, consider starring the repository.
+If you find this project interesting, consider giving it a star.

-It helps motivate future development and lets others discover Career Pivot.
+Your support motivates future development and helps others discover Career Pivot.

 ---

-Built with ❤️ by Mayank Sharma.
+Built with ❤️ by **Mayank Sharma**